WaveBlocks/libwaveblocks/README.md

 libwaveblocks
 =============

 Reusable building blocks for simulations with semiclassical wavepackets for solving the time-dependent Schrödinger equation.

 Citation
 ========

+This repository contains source code for published scientific work.
+The usual citation requirements apply.
 For citation of this project please use the following bibtex snippet:

     @misc{libwaveblocks,
         title = {{libwaveblocks}: {C++} library for simulations with semiclassical wavepackets},